 Malaysia to Sri Lanka By Air freight, Container ship or Road

-See the best way to ship your freight from Malaysia to Sri Lanka by Air, Sea and Road.
-Compare transit times, frequency, emissions, sailing schedules and much more.
+Explore the best way to ship your cargo from Malaysia to Sri Lanka by Air, Sea and Road.
+Compare transit times, market rates, emissions, sailing schedules and much more.

 Malaysia to Sri Lanka by Air freight

 The quickest way to get from Malaysia to Sri Lanka by plane will take about 3h 25m and departs from Kuala Lumpur International Airport (KUL) and arrives into Bandaranaike International Colombo Airport (CMB).
 There are flights departing every few hours on this route.
-SriLankan Airlines is one of the carriers that operates regular services on this route with flights departing daily.
+SriLankan Airlines is one of the carriers that operates regular services on this route with flights departing every 1-2 days.

 Quickest air route